nagypeter/weblogic-on-oke-workshop/tutorials/setup.oke.md

 ![alt text](images/40.oci.cli.setup.information.png)

 Leave the console open during CLI configuration and copy the required information from the console page.
 When you want to accept the default value what is offered in square bracket just hit Enter.

 Execute `oci setup config` command to setup the CLI:

-	[oracle@localhost kubernetes]$ oci setup config
+	$ oci setup config
 	    This command provides a walkthrough of creating a valid CLI config file.

 	    The following links explain where to find the information required by this
 	    script:

 	    User OCID and Tenancy OCID:

 	        https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/apisigningkey.htm#Other

 	    Region:

 	        https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/regions.htm

 	    General config documentation:

 	        https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/sdkconfig.htm

 	Enter a location for your config [/home/oracle/.oci/config]:
 	Enter a user OCID: <YOUR_USER_OCID>
 	Enter a tenancy OCID: <YOUR_TENANCY_OCID> Enter a region (e.g. eu-frankfurt-1, uk-london-1, us-ashburn-1, us-phoenix-1): <YOUR_REGION>
 	Do you want to generate a new RSA key pair?
 (If you decline you will be asked to supply the path to an existing key.)
 [Y/n]: Y
 	Enter a directory for your keys to be created [/home/oracle/.oci]:
 	Enter a name for your key [oci_api_key]:
 	Public key written to: /home/oracle/.oci/oci_api_key_public.pem
 	Enter a passphrase for your private key (empty for no passphrase):
 	Private key written to: /home/oracle/.oci/oci_api_key.pem
 	Fingerprint: 41:ea:cf:23:01:a2:bb:fb:84:79:34:8e:fe:bc:18:4f
 	Config written to /home/oracle/.oci/config

 	    If you haven't already uploaded your public key through the console, follow the instructions on the page linked below in the section 'How to upload the public key':

 	        https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/apisigningkey.htm#How2

-	[oracle@localhost kubernetes]$
+	$

 The final step to complete the CLI setup to upload your freshly generated public key through the console.
 The public key if you haven't changed during setup can be found in the `/home/oracle/.oci/` directory and it's name `oci_api_key_public.pem`.
 Using your favourite way copy its content to the clipboard.
 While viewing user details click **Add Public Key**.